-<Fs> (in kHz) is the input sampling frequency to a processing module (or sequence of modules). <Fs> is either .8k, .16k, .32k or .48k. <tr> is a track designator according to Table 3.

 Editor’s Note: Not fully consistent with usage in section 5.

 Naming examples of the input files and processed output files

 The following sections describe the file naming conventions where all letters in blue indicate variables in the filename while black letters indicate constants.